 Wow.
+This Gulf Coast species is pretty incredible.
 It's hard to imagine a more distinctive bolete, with its red to pink colors and its coarsely shaggy, hairy scales.
-Other distinguishing features include the partial veil, which covers the young pore surface and later hangs as remnants on the cap margin; the smooth stem with a reddish zone near the apex; and the yellow pore surface that bruises blue and eventually discolors reddish brown.
+Other distinguishing features include the partial veil, which covers the young pore surface and later hangs as remnants on the cap margin; the bald stem; and the yellow pore surface that bruises blue and eventually discolors reddish brown.

-Cap: 4-15 cm; nearly round at first, becoming convex to broadly convex in age; dry; scaly; the scales large, overlapping, and composed of aggregated woolly hairs; buff to pinkish when young, becoming darker red to purplish red at maturity; the surface becoming stretched and cracked to reveal yellowish flesh; the margin hung with veil remnants.
+Cap: 4–10 cm; nearly round at first, becoming convex to broadly convex or flat in age; dry; scaly; the scales large, overlapping, and composed of aggregated woolly hairs; buff to pinkish when young, becoming darker red to purplish red at maturity; the surface becoming stretched and cracked to reveal yellowish flesh; the margin hung with veil remnants when young.

 Pore Surface: Yellow when fresh; bruising quickly blue; discoloring reddish brown to brown with age; pores angular and large; tubes red, to 2 cm deep; at first covered by a whitish to pinkish partial veil.

-Stem: 5-14 cm long; up to 2.5 cm. thick; more or less equal; bald; dry; whitish to pinkish or yellowish, with a reddish zone near the apex; basal mycelium whitish.
+Stem: 5–10 cm long; 1–2 cm thick; more or less equal; bald; dry; whitish to pinkish or yellowish; basal mycelium whitish.

 Flesh: Whitish to yellowish; staining blue when sliced.